Let’s deploy Grafana to read data from Prometheus instances.

 apiVersion: v1 kind: PersistentVolumeClaim metadata: name: longhorn-grafana-pvc namespace: monitoring spec: accessModes: - ReadWriteOnce storageClassName: longhorn resources: requests: storage: 10Gi

-This will be our persistent storage, its to keep the dashboards saved.
-As far as understand Grafana does not keep the data so we don't have to have so much space dedicated for it. ( mine is using like 400MB )
+This will be our persistent storage, it’s to keep the dashboards saved.
+As far as I understand it, Grafana does not keep the data, so we don't have to have so much space dedicated to it (mine is using like 400MB).

 apiVersion: apps/v1 kind: Deployment metadata: labels: app: grafana name: grafana namespace: monitoring spec: replicas: 1 selector: matchLabels: app: grafana template: metadata: labels: app: grafana spec: containers: - env: image: grafana/grafana:latest name: grafana ports: - containerPort: 3000 name: http readinessProbe: httpGet: path: /api/health port: http resources: limits: cpu: 200m memory: 200Mi requests: cpu: 100m memory: 100Mi volumeMounts: - mountPath: /var/lib/grafana name: grafana-storage readOnly: false nodeSelector: node-type: worker securityContext: fsGroup: 65534 runAsNonRoot: true runAsUser: 65534 serviceAccountName: grafana volumes: - name: grafana-storage persistentVolumeClaim: claimName: longhorn-grafana-pvc

-Fairly standard deployment, I mentioned most of "kinks" I use before like
+Fairly standard deployment, I mentioned most of the "kinks" I use before, like

 apiVersion: v1 kind: ServiceAccount metadata: name: grafana namespace: monitoring